antonfirsov/docs/2023/09-Sep/the-convenience-of-dotnet/the-convenience-of-dotnet.md

 Let's start the series with a more general exploration of how the .NET platform delivers on convenience.

-## Convenience starts with choice

-The most convenient code is compact and straightforward, often with a few options (at most) to vary behavior.
-[File.ReadAllText()](https://learn.microsoft.com/dotnet/api/system.io.file.readalltext) is a good example.
-It returns the contents of a (text) file as a `string` that you can read and process.
-The lowest-level code enables a lot of flexibility, control, and performance optimization, but requires more careful use.
-Looking at you, [File.OpenHandle()](https://learn.microsoft.com/dotnet/api/system.io.file.openhandle).
-It exposes an [operating system handle](https://en.wikipedia.org/wiki/Handle_(computing)) with very little getting in your way to read through a file (as bytes) with maximum performance.

-You might wonder why we need all these APIs.
-They all do the same thing, right?
-The first is that each of these options is the right tool for the job in different circumstances and is convenient for that circumstance.
-In fact, the .NET developer community consistently requests a broad sprectrum of APIs from us and we're happy to deliver them.
-The second is that we had to build the low-level APIs in order to make the high-level ones.
-It's a lot like towers of lego blocks.
-In theory, we could have exposed only the high-level APIs by making the low-level ones private, but that's neither desirable nor practical.

-Some developer stacks expose high-level APIs that are built on native code libraries, but are missing useful lower-level APIs.
-The native code libraries are often written in a way that makes it impractical to expose their lower-level APIs to a managed language, so they are not.
-That's quite limiting.
-With .NET, we have a very strong philosophy that all of our APIs should be written in C#, which means that both high- and low-level APIs are available for you to use.
-It also means you can read the code of all the APIs you use in C# (on GitHub), like the [`File` class](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/IO/File.cs).

 ## Convenience is a spectrum

 I like using the terms "convenience" and "control", to describe the two ends of the "convenience spectrum".
 Convenience is descriptive of the experience of writing code and control of your ability to define its behavior.

+The most convenient code is compact and straightforward, often with at most a few options to vary behavior (as "choice" is itself a complexity). [`File.ReadAllText()`](https://learn.microsoft.com/dotnet/api/system.io.file.readalltext) is a good example.
+It returns the contents of a (text) file as a `string` that you can read and process.
+The lowest-level code enables a lot of flexibility, control, and performance optimization, but requires more careful use.
+Looking at you, [`File.OpenHandle()`](https://learn.microsoft.com/dotnet/api/system.io.file.openhandle) and [`RandomAccess.Read()`](https://learn.microsoft.com/dotnet/api/system.io.randomaccess.read), which together expose an [operating system handle](https://en.wikipedia.org/wiki/Handle_(computing)) with very little getting in your way to read through a file (as bytes) with maximum performance.

 I'm going to show you a couple lists of APIs.
 It's OK if they don't look familiar.
 These APIs start with the most raw concepts and formats (the highest degree of control) and end with the most packaged and refined concepts (the most convenient).